chrisichris/ybuilder/README.markdown

 				[el "include" ["name":"**/*.jar"][]]]]
 		project;

+The task is immidiately executed when the function is called.

-The `project` struct is either gotten from the argument to the target function:
+The `project` struct (last argument) is either gotten from the argument to the target function:

 	target config "group" "name" [] do project: antTask "mkdir" ["dir":"temp"] [] project;